rs/zerolog/README.md

 * `zerolog.ErrorFieldName`: Can be set to customize `Err` field name.
 * `zerolog.SampleFieldName`: Can be set to customize the field name added when sampling is enabled.
 * `zerolog.TimeFieldFormat`: Can be set to customize `Time` field value formatting.
 If set with an empty string, times are formated as UNIX timestamp.
+	// DurationFieldUnit defines the unit for time.Duration type fields added
+	// using the Dur method.
+* `DurationFieldUnit`: Sets the unit of the fields added by `Dur` (default: `time.Millisecond`).
+* `DurationFieldInteger`: If set to true, `Dur` fields are formatted as integers instead of floats.

 ## Field Types